4161 - Corruption, Covid and Cricket

 But let me bring up two major points.

-If you push the election later, it means there'll be more public Trump rallies during COVID, which would kill off some of his voting block.
+If you push the election later, it means there will be more public Trump rallies during COVID, which would kill off some of his voting block.

 which implies that COVID will continue to be bad, it's more likely that rent in New York City will keep going down since fewer people will move there, allowing a young father to